Eric Smidt

 Eric L. Smidt (born 1960) is an American businessman.
-He is chairman and CEO of Harbor Freight Tools, which operates over 1,300 retail hardware stores in 48 states and generated revenue of approximately $6.5 billion according to an August 2021 Los Angeles Business Journal report.
+He is chairman and CEO of Harbor Freight Tools, which operates over 1,600 retail hardware stores in 48 states and generates $8 billion in sales as of 2023.

 Early life

 Smidt was born in Los Angeles, California, in 1960 to Allan Smidt and Dorthy Smidt.
 His mother had multiple sclerosis and his father, overwhelmed, sent him to an orphanage when he was nine.
 Four years later, he went to live with an aunt in Tennessee, returning home after two years, before moving into his own apartment on his 16th birthday.
 He graduated from Grant High School in Van Nuys, a public school in Los Angeles.

+In 1968, his father started Harbor Freight Tools, when he was eight years old.

-In 1977, as a teenager, Smidt started Harbor Freight Tools with his father in a small building in North Hollywood, California.
-Originally known as Harbor Freight & Salvage Co., the company began as a mail-order tool business.
-Eric introduced the company's defining innovation, which was cutting out the middleman, and began to send tools directly from the factories to the customer.
+Originally known as Harbor Freight Salvage Co., the company began as a mail-order tool business.

-Tenure as Chairman and CEO
+Tenure as chairman and CEO

 In 1985, Smidt was named president at age 25; he served under that title until 1999, when he became CEO.
 In 2001, Smidt was listed as one of Ernst & Young's Entrepreneurs of the year.

-In 2008, Eric responded to the turbulence in the global economy by implementing a company-wide reinvigoration plan.
+In 2008, Smidt responded to the turbulence in the global economy by implementing a company-wide reinvigoration plan.
 The program led to new products and lower prices.